Champs-Libres/CLPersonaUserBundle/Readme.md

 When a user login for the first time, you must create an account and profile in the database, or block the registration.

 Every time a not-existing-user connects, the javascript will redirect to the URL defined in `cl_persona_user.route_not_existing_user`, in `config.yml`.
-It is your responsability to do whatever you want with new users.
+It is your responsability to do whatever you want with new users : display a new form, directly register the user, ...

 The persona id's new user is stored in the session and is available within your controllers.